Europe & International

-The aim of the INP's international policy is to increase the impact and relevance of its research by promoting exchanges with research teams from around the world.
+The aim of CNRS Physics' international policy is to increase the impact and relevance of its research by promoting exchanges with research teams from around the world.
 The Institute uses CNRS structures for this and the policy is implemented through the creation of shared laboratories.
-Two thirds of the INP's scientific publications are now the result of international collaboration initiatives.
+Two thirds of CNRS Physics' scientific publications are now the result of international collaboration initiatives.

 A discipline which is open to the whole world

-The INP's international strategy promotes relations with the European Union and countries with high scientific potential, such as the United States, Japan and Canada.
+CNRS Physics' international strategy promotes relations with the European Union and countries with high scientific potential, such as the United States, Japan and Canada.
 The Institute also maintains strong collaborative links with Russia and Singapore and has expanded these in recent years to India and to Latin America.
-The INP pays particular attention to all projects which promote the expertise behind French research, worldwide.
+CNRS Physics pays particular attention to all projects which promote the expertise behind French research, worldwide.

 International influence

-The CNRS's different tools enable the INP to give structure to the multitude and wealth of its research teams' international interactions.
+The CNRS's different tools enable CNRS Physics to give structure to the multitude and wealth of its research teams' international interactions.

-The first main example of these tools is the International Emerging Actions initiative (IEA, ex-PICS[1]).
+The first main example of these tools is the International Emerging Actions initiative (IEA).
 There are currently 58 IEA running.
-On average, 66% of the INP's publications are co-authored with international partners.
+On average, 66% of the CNRS Physics' publications are co-authored with international partners.

-In addition, there are currently 12 International Research Networks (IRN, ex-GDRI) and 21 International Research Projects (IRP, ex-LIA[2]), whose respective objectives are to give a structure to networks of laboratories and of "laboratories without walls".
+In addition, there are currently 12 International Research Networks (IRN, ex-GDRI) and 21 International Research Projects (IRP), whose respective objectives are to give a structure to networks of laboratories and of "laboratories without walls".

 These applications covered subjects relating to scientific excellence (European Research Council, ERC), Future and Emerging Technologies (FET) and Marie Sklodowska-Curie projects.